tp-codings/Missile_Simulator_3D/README.md

 ## Features
 - Turrets find their target automatically and fire if the target is in range
-- Missiles from truck launch system can be fired manually -> those missiles are faster with longer range
+- Missiles from truck launch system can be fired manually -> those missiles are faster with longer range, but not so maneuverable
 - freely movable camera in 3D space
 - change between missile chase cams (third person view)
 - supports terrain generator by heightmap